John Mulhall

 Phone: (765) 494-4126

-In addition, John works on the history of medicine in the Greek, Arabic, and Latin traditions, and has a particular interest in uniting his textual research with new advances in microbiology, genetics, and archaeoscience.
+In addition, Mulhall also works on the history of disease and medicine in late antiquity and the middle ages, and has a particular interest in uniting his textual research with new advances in microbiology, genetics, and archaeoscience.
 His most recent publications have appeared in the Journal of Late Antiquity, the Bulletin of the History of Medicine and The Washington Post.